 Mystic Rectangle in Composite Chart: The Relationship's Supported Tension

-A composite chart represents the midpoint positions between two people's planets (the chart of the relationship itself, not of either partner).
-When a Mystic Rectangle forms in the composite, the relationship as its own entity carries the opposition-plus-support structure.
-It is a chart that describes a relationship designed, astrologically, to handle friction without breaking.
+A composite chart represents the midpoint positions between two people's planets, the chart of the relationship itself, not of either partner.
+When a Mystic Rectangle forms in the composite, the relationship as its own entity carries an opposition-plus-support structure.
+It can describe a relationship with channels for friction, not a relationship guaranteed to last or repair itself.

 Key Details